aklajifd/aklajifd/README.md

 ### Hello there! 👋

-<p> - &#128187 </p> My name is Daniel Fijalka, I am an aspiring software developer/engineer.
+<span> - &#128187; </span> My name is Daniel Fijalka, I am an aspiring software developer/engineer.
 I have a background in biology and have worked in healthcare the last several years as a Laboratory Scientist and currently as a Lab Info System Specialist.
 My focus recently has been transitioning into tech.
 I am fully committed to being a lifelong learner and I believe that goes hand-in-hand with any career in technology.
 Thank you for checking out my Github page!
 - 🔭 I’m currently working on a full-stack face-detection app that utilizes a registration and login section, a database of users, and a face-detection API.
 - 🌱 I’m currently learning React!
 I am enrolled in a full-stack development bootcamp that incorporates HTML, CSS, JavaScript, React, MongoDB, Express, and Mongoose.
 I'm supplementing my learning with courses on the Coursera platform and Zero to Mastery acadmey.
 -  📫 How to reach me: aklajifd@gmail.com